tnga/bowerder/weblibs/bowerder/README.md

 });
 ```

+Take a look at this [codepen](http://codepen.io/tnga/pen/OXwjao) for tangible demo !

 #### how it work ?

 The recommended way to use boweder to import packages, is by providing a local registry for packages installed via bower.